ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d3 - Deployment m2.md

 📌 Notes:

 - Make sure both of you do deployment together.
-- Make sure to follow the whole video.
+- Even if your app seems to work, follow the whole video.

 📮 Submit project urls: